Slack No More: Analyzing Disney's Bold Move to Dump Slack

 The early 2010s saw a paradigm shift in business communication, particularly in internal correspondence.
 Email, long the de facto standard, began to lose ground to instant messaging platforms.
 However, it was 2020 that reshaped the landscape forever, as the COVID-19 pandemic catalyzed an unprecedented surge in remote work.
 Remote collaboration tools became essential, with Slack emerging as a frontrunner.

-However, in the rush to stay operational in a suddenly changed environment, many businesses overlooked a critical step: due diligence, resulting in consequences like Disney’s.
-By swiftly integrating Slack into their operations, businesses have essentially exposed their entire organizational blueprint – including intellectual property, business strategies, sensitive HR data, and more – without fully considering the implications.
+However, in the rush to stay operational in a suddenly changed environment, many businesses overlooked a critical step: due diligence, and ended up with consequences like Disney’s.
+By quickly integrating Slack into their operations, businesses have exposed their entire organizational blueprint – including intellectual property, business strategies, sensitive HR data, and more – without fully considering the implications.
 And the poor security of Slack did the rest.

 The cracks in Slack’s security framework have grown increasingly apparent over the years.
 Its integration with a wide range of third-party apps also significantly broadens the attack surface.
 As such, organizations have not audited Slack before deploying, and on top of that, each integration represents a potential vulnerability, and many businesses lack the resources or expertise to audit these applications thoroughly.
 No wonder Slack has become a haven for cybercriminals looking for data breaches and other security vulnerabilities.